yanmobile/yantest/README.md

 **Notes:**
   * This *config structure* applies to ```gulp/app.json```, ```gulp/components.json```, and ```gulp/common.json```
   * The paths must be relative to the root of the application
-  * Be sure to never reference files from another module or outside of its section *src/common*, *src/components*, and *src/app*.
+  * Be sure to never reference files from another module or outside of their perspective section: *src/common*, *src/components*, and *src/app*.
-  * The order of these configuration files are as follows:
+  * The automation scripts will load the config sections in this orders:
     1. gulp/common.json
     2. gulp/components.json
     3. gulp/app.json